Elections in Mozambique: Frelimo regarded front-runner – DW – 10/07/2024

 However, Momade faces a tough battle: his campaign has failed to ignite much enthusiasm; there is disappointment with Momade within his own party.
 Internal critics claim he lacks ambition and seems content with merely being the opposition leader.
 In this campaign, Momade has been noticeably subdued and not particularly combative against Chapo.

-In fact, many RENAMO members are reported to have distanced themselves from the Momade's leadership and founded new parties, after he succeeded charismatic leader Afonso Dhlakama at the helm of the former rebel organization in 2018.
+Many Renamo members distanced themselves from Momade's leadership and founded new parties after he succeeded charismatic leader Afonso Dhlakama at the helm of the former rebel organization in 2018.

-Lutero Simango, the candidate of the Democratic Movement of Mozambique (MDM), Mozambique's third-largest parliamentary party, advocates primarily for reforms in the political system.
-But critical observers in Mozambique say that the MDM party also lacks the dynamism and enthusiasm needed for an electoral victory.
+Lutero Simango, the candidate of the Democratic Movement of Mozambique (MDM), the country's third-largest parliamentary party, has advocated primarily for reforms in the political system.
+But analysts say that the MDM party also lacks the dynamism and enthusiasm needed for an electoral victory.

 Venancio Mondlane is arguably the most controversial of the four presidential candidates in Mozambique.
-Critics label the former RENAMO spokesperson as an unpredictable populist, who is also supported by extra-parliamentary parties "Optimistic People for Mozambique's Development" (Podemos) and "Democratic Revolution" (RD).
+Critics describe the former Renamo spokesperson as an unpredictable populist.
+He is supported by the extra-parliamentary parties, "Optimistic People for Mozambique's Development" (Podemos) and "Democratic Revolution" (RD).

-Mondlane left RENAMO in June 2024 and resigned from his parliamentary seat.
-Shortly after, he announced the formation of his own party — the "Democratic Alliance Coalition" — as well as his candidacy for president for the October 9, 2024, elections.
+He left Renamo in June 2024 and resigned from his parliamentary seat.
+Shortly afterwards, he announced the formation of his own party — the "Democratic Alliance Coalition" — as well as his candidacy for president for the October elections.

-However, his new party was excluded from the parliamentary elections by the National Election Commission (CNE), allegedly due to procedural errors, which Mondlane has labeled as "not fair."
+However, his new party was excluded from the parliamentary elections by the National Election Commission (CNE), allegedly due to procedural errors, which Mondlane said was "not fair."

-"We will fight, and we will not bow to the established power structures," Mondlane told DW in a recent interview.
+"We will fight, and we will not bow to the established power structures," he told DW in a recent interview.

 Election commission is 'well prepared'

-Shortly before the election, the spokesperson of the National Election Commission (CNE), Paulo Cuinica, acknowledged in an interview that there had been some issues in the run-up to the elections, especially with delays in disbursing state campaign funds to smaller parties.
-However, overall, everything has been going according to plan, he reassured DW.
+Shortly before the election, the spokesperson of the CNE, Paulo Cuinica, acknowledged in an interview that there had been some issues in the run-up to the elections, especially with delays in disbursing state campaign funds to smaller parties.
+However, overall, everything has gone according to plan, he assured DW.

 "There is no doubt that we are prepared to organize and conduct the elections on October 9, both domestically and for the diaspora.
 There are no significant logistical problems," Cuinica said.